bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 Any method defined within a class inherited from `Minitest::Test` (which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` (case sensitive) is simply called a test.
 So, methods defined as `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.

-Rails also adds a `test` method that takes a test name and a block.
+Quails also adds a `test` method that takes a test name and a block.
 It generates a normal `Minitest::Unit` test with method names prefixed with `test_`.
 So you don't have to worry about naming the methods, and you can write something like:

 ```ruby
 test "the truth" do